JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 <img style="width:calc(min(100%, 900px));" src="/assets/posts/2022-12-15-homomorphism-illustrated/D8_lattice2.JPG">
 </center>

 Visually we can see that the lattice for $D_8 / K$ has the exact same shape as a "subgraph" of the lattice for $D_8$.
 In fact, it is everything _above_ the quotient $K$.
 The _Lattice Isomorphism Theorem_ gives an explicit description of this visual similarity.
-E.g., we collapse $K = \langle r^2 \rangle$ into the identity in $G/K = D_8/K$, the bottom of the lattice of $G/K$.
-The _Lattice Isomorphism Theorem_ justifies the yellow lines in the image, that maps all groups in $G$ that _contain_ $K$ gets mapped to a subgroup in $G/K$.
-One can check that the _Lattice Isomorphism Theorem_ also shows that inclusion relations of the "subgraph" in $G$ has the same shape as that of $G/K$.
-In fact, the fifth statement justifies something even more that I didn't depict in the visual above: If an inclusion relation is that of "normality" ($A \triangleleft B$), in the lattice of $G$, it's corresponding inclusion relation in the lattice of $G/K$ is also that of "normality" ($A/K \triangleleft B/K$).
+E.g., $K = \langle r^2 \rangle$ collapses into the identity in $G/K = D_8/K$ (the bottom of the lattice of $G/K$).
+It also justifies the yellow lines in the image: All groups in $G$ that _contain_ $K$ gets uniquely mapped to a subgroup in $G/K$.
+One can also check that the _Lattice Isomorphism Theorem_ shows that inclusion relations of the "subgraph" in $G$ has the "same shape" as that of $G/K$.
+In fact, the fifth statement describes something even more that I didn't depict in the visual above: If an inclusion relation is that of "normality" ($A \triangleleft B$) in the lattice of $G$, its corresponding inclusion relation in the lattice of $G/K$ is also that of "normality" ($A/K \triangleleft B/K$).

 What about the other subgroups of $G$?
 In particular, those that don't contain $K$?
 Where do they get mapped to?
 Well certainly if $C \le K$, $C$ gets mapped to identity in $G/K$.
 As for the other groups $D$ (that don't contain $K$) its image under the natural homomorphism from $G \rightarrow G/K$ is the same as the image of the subgroup $DK \le G$; and we have $K \le DK$!
 This means such a subgroup $D$ gets mapped _into_ one of the subgroups of $G/K$.
 Visually we have something like this: